 It comes in both whole bean and ground varieties.

-What we liked: The mellow, smooth, sweet taste.
+What are our favorite features?
+The mellow, smooth, sweet taste.
 The flexibility to choose either beans or pre-ground since both are available.

 The East African Blend from Westrock Coffee Company is one of the finest blended coffees on the market.
 The manufacturer does not say exactly where the various coffee varieties it’s composed of are sourced, but this may not bother you much because it’s blended to perfection.
 And because it is wet milled, none of the flavors overpower the others.
 It has a very distinct nutty flavor, with hints of milk chocolate and a sweetness that floods your taste buds as soon as the coffee passes through your lips.
 Its mild, citrus-like acidity lends it a clean taste with no aftertaste.
 It is medium roasted and presents an excellent balance of flavor and acidity.